auth0/auth0-angular/README.md

 #### Handling errors

-Whenever the SDK fails to retrieve a token, either as part of the above interceptor or when manually calling `AuthService.getAccessTokenSilently` and `AuthService.getAccessTokenWithPopup`, it will emit the corresponding error in the `AuthService.error$` observable.
+Whenever the SDK fails to retrieve an Access Token, either as part of the above interceptor or when manually calling `AuthService.getAccessTokenSilently` and `AuthService.getAccessTokenWithPopup`, it will emit the corresponding error in the `AuthService.error$` observable.

 If you want to interact to these errors, subscribe to the `error$` observable and act accordingly.